Parent of a Future Doctor: Everything You Need to Know

 Determine If Medicine Is a Good Fit

-Fortunately, high school students can begin their research from the comfort of their own home by watching our Day in the Life series, which follows attending doctors on the job, and our So You Want to Be series, which breaks down what it’s actually like to pursue various different medical specialties, such as surgery, psychiatry, or dermatology.
+Fortunately, high school students can begin their research from the comfort of their own home by watching our Day in the Life series, which follows attending doctors on the job, and our So You Want to Be series, which breaks down what it’s actually like to pursue various medical specialties, such as surgery, psychiatry, or dermatology.

 The next step is to get involved in a clinical setting by volunteering at a hospital and shadowing physicians.
 This provides students with a first-hand view of what it’s like to work in a clinical setting, as well as what to expect in a physician’s day-to-day life.